Uberi/ProjectExo/README.md

 Building
 --------

-DISPLAIMER: Compressed air, electricity, and power tools can be dangerous if you're not careful.
+DISCLAIMER: Compressed air, electricity, and power tools can be dangerous if you're not careful.
 I am not responsible for any death, dismemberment, spontaneous defecation, or hair loss that may result from following the instructions in this document.

 ;wip